Community Partner Clearinghouse

 Contact: Cmdr.
 Laura Deaton | (912) 573-4215 | USS James Madison Rd, Kings Bay Base, GA 31547

-The Blood Alliance is a non-profit community blood bank.
+One Blood is a non-profit community blood bank.
 Their purpose is to ensure that our community has an ample supply of blood, sufficient to meet the needs of local patients.
-To fulfill these needs, The Blood Alliance currently has thirteen community donor centers, and twelve mobile units designed to support blood drives at businesses, churches, schools, civic groups, military, and community locations.
+To fulfill these needs, One Blood currently has thirteen community donor centers, and twelve mobile units designed to support blood drives at businesses, churches, schools, civic groups, military, and community locations.
 They are the sole provider of transfusable blood products to all local hospitals in northeast Florida, and portions of Georgia and South Carolina.
-If The Blood Alliance can meet and exceed our own local needs, they are able to share blood with other communities less fortunate.
+If One Blood can meet and exceed our own local needs, they are able to share blood with other communities less fortunate.

 Contact: (912) 576-6855 | 686 Hwy 40 E, Suite A21, St Marys, GA 31558